-Product Type Maximum Pragmatic Level Comments Category 6 Not Necessary Acceptable Exposure Level derived from QRA Mouthwash, including Breath sprays Toothpaste and Mouthwash Products : With the implementation of the QRA approach, the IFRA Standards will include oral care products.
+Product Type Maximum Pragmatic Level Comments Category 6 Not Necessary Acceptable Exposure Level derived from QRA Mouthwash, including Breath Sprays Toothpaste Toothpaste and Mouthwash Products: With the implementation of the QRA approach, the IFRA Standards will include oral care products.
 Mouthwash and toothpastes are the principal oral care products currently identified in IFRA Category 6.
 Exposure limits for these products are established to reduce the risk of peri-oral skin sensitization and as such, are not related to considerations of safe levels for ingestion.
-The safety of flavor/fragrance ingredients present in products intended to be orally ingested is outside the scope of IFRA's risk assessment process.
-In the latter cases, salivary dilution and short/variable contact time in the oral cavity would suggest a different risk assessment approach for ingested flavor/fragrance substances.
-The aspect of safety through ingestion is managed by the International Organization of Flavor Industries (IOFI, see its Code of Practice).
-Due to the possibility of ingestion of small amounts of fragrance ingredients, materials present in the fragrance compound for use in this category must be approved for use in food, meaning that all ingredients should be listed as having "no safety concern", for example by the Joint FAO/WHO Expert Committee on Food Additives (JECFA) and/or as Generally Recognized As Safe (GRAS) in accordance with the US Federal Food, Drug and Cosmetic Act.
-Existing IFRA Standards will not be applied to these oral care product types in IFRA Category 6.
-As the QRA approach for fragrance ingredient s in toothpaste and mouthwash products will be introduced through definition of new or revised IFRA Standards.
+Due to the possibility of ingestion of small amounts of fragrance ingredients from the use of the aforementioned allowable product categories (such as oral care, lip products), materials present in the fragrance compound must not only comply with IFRA Standards but must also have an approved flavor materials status.
+As defined by the IOFI Code of Practice, such materials are those that meet one or more of the following requirements: Existing IFRA Standards will not be applied to these oral care product types in IFRA Category 6.
+As the QRA approach for fragrance ingredient dermal sensitizers is implemented, then maximum use levels of these ingredients in toothpaste and mouthwash products will be introduced through definition of new or revised IFRA Standards.
 Category 7 Not Necessary Acceptable Exposure Level derived from QRA Intimate Wipes Baby Wipes Insect Repellent (intended to be applied to the skin)